 Shows the share of each RU in the total number of corridor trains.
-This KPI is updated biannually.
+This KPI is updated twice a year.

 OM 5: Lost Minutes

 Measures the amount of lost minutes on a selection of corridor trains, in 8 Corridor points.
 This KPI is updated on a monthly basis.